 Benchmark exercise

-The goal of the benchmark is to demonstrate the use of the WE-Validate tool building on the WFIP2 V&V work.
+The goal of the benchmark is to demonstrate the use of the WE-Validate tool for building on the WFIP2 V&V work.
 The benchmark exercise aims to demonstrate the importance of reproducible, metrics-based model assessments, which should be part of every organization’s forecast validation strategy.
-In that sense, this benchmark exercise provides an opportunity for us to evaluate the forecast performance of numerical weather prediction models at both intra- and inter-organizational levels.
-This exercise also serves as a platform for stakeholders to share and compare wind forecast evaluation metrics between organizations.
+In that sense, this benchmark exercise provides an opportunity for us to evaluate the forecast performance of numerical weather prediction models at both intra and interorganizational levels.
+This exercise also serves as a platform for stakeholders to share and compare wind forecast evaluation metrics among organizations.
 In this study, we have further used the benchmark results to illustrate the utility of a variety of metrics.
 The purpose of this exercise is not to determine the most accurate forecast, but to illustrate the value of a systematic forecast evaluation framework.